 I learned later that day that golden retriever was the most common personality type.
 “Yeah,” my lion-friend said, “you’re the most normal person in the class!”
 My other lion-friend nodded in agreement, but I had to admit, that emptiness in my chest sure didn’t make me feel like I was the normal one.
 As soon as I got home, I burrowed into the couch and dove into the Revolutionary War and a love story of two spies racing horses in the night to tell colonial militia about the British Army’s next move.

 Books became my escape.
 My mom tried to pre-read all the grown-up novels I was reading in an attempt to challenge my vocabulary and comprehension, but she ran out of time between the dishes and driving us to baseball practices and drama rehearsals.
 So, I focused exclusively on the Christian Fiction genre, and even then, some of the books had scenes edging on topics too strong for my 12-year-old brain to handle.
-The school principal kept telling us on the morning announcements, “Be the change you want to see.
+The school principal kept telling us on the morning announcements, “Be the best you can be.
 The choice [*pause for effect*] is yours,” and I suppose that daily brainwashing had an impact.
 I decided that I, with my pencil and dragonfly journal in hand, would write books to give girls hope that God had a plan and would use all things for good.